-Altor currently has two products in clinical development.
-Our lead product ALT-801, a T-cell receptor-targeted immunotherapeutic developed from the STAR™ platform technology for cancer, concluded a Phase I/IIa clinical trial in patients with metastatic malignancies in 2009 (Fishman, et al. 2011 Clin Cancer Res 17:7765 - Pubmed Link) and a Phase II trial for ALT-801 in combination with cisplatin for patients with metastatic melanoma in 2Q-2012.
+Altor currently has three products in clinical development.
+Our lead product ALT-801, a T-cell receptor-targeted immunotherapeutic developed from the STAR™ platform technology for cancer, concluded a Phase I/IIa clinical trial in patients with metastatic malignancies in 2009 (Fishman, et al. 2011 Clin Cancer Res 17:7765 - Pubmed Link) and a Phase II trial for ALT-801 in combination with cisplatin for patients with metastatic melanoma in 2012.
 A second Phase II trial for ALT-801 in combination with gemcitabine and cisplatin is enrolling patients with locally advanced or metastatic urothelial carcinomas of the bladder, ureter, urethra and renal pelvis.
 A third Phase II trial is underway for ALT-801 in combination with gemcitabine for patients with non-muscle invasive bladder cancer who have failed BCG treatment.
-A fourth Phase II trial for ALT-801 is also enrolling patients with refractory multiple myeloma.
-ALT-801 is also being evaluated in a trial in combination with donor lymphocyte infusion in patients with acute myeloid leukemia.
 (More on ALT-801 - PDF...)

-Our second product ALT-836, a monoclonal antibody-based tissue factor antagonist, completed a second 90-patient, multi-center, randomized, placebo-controlled, Phase II trial for treatment of patients with Acute Respiratory Distress Syndrome and Acute Lung Injury, a life-threatening, systemic inflammatory disease.
+Altor’s second product ALT-836, a monoclonal antibody-based tissue factor antagonist, completed a second 90-patient, multi-center, randomized, placebo-controlled, Phase II trial for treatment of patients with Acute Respiratory Distress Syndrome and Acute Lung Injury, life-threatening, systemic inflammatory diseases.
 A dose-escalating Phase I/IIa clinical trial for ALT-836 in combination with gemcitabine has been completed for treatment of patients with solid tumors who failed the standard-of-care treatments.
-(More on the Clinical Trials...)
+(More on ALT-836 - PDF...)

-Numerous product candidates that have completed proof-of-principle studies in animal models are in pre-clinical development for treatment of cancer, infectious, inflammatory and autoimmune diseases.
+Numerous product candidates that have completed proof-of-principle studies in animal models are in pre-clinical development for treatment of cancer, infection, inflammatory and autoimmune diseases.